 Your PGP keys

-There are two categories of keys: email encryption keys and contact encryption keys.
-Each email address has its own set of keys, and there is one set of keys for contact encryption.
-To see all the keys for a certain address or for your contacts, click on the arrow to the left of the email or user.
+There are two categories of keys: email encryption keys and account keys.
+Each email address has its own set of keys, and there is one set of keys for account encryption.
+To see all the keys for a certain address or for your contacts, click on down arrow next to the dropdown menu at the top.

 Key export (backup)